querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 .fancy-button {}
 {% endhighlight %}

-**Elements** are the… well, elements that are inside blocks.
+*Elements* are the… well, elements that are inside blocks.
 These are delimited with double underscores.

 {% highlight css %}
 .fancy-button__icon {}
 .fancy-button__label {}
 {% endhighlight %}

-**Modifiers** are modifications of blocks or elements, which are delimited with double hyphens. <mark>Modifications can be visual or state related.</mark>
+*Modifiers* are modifications of blocks or elements, which are delimited with double hyphens. **Modifications can be visual or state related.**

 {% highlight css %}
 .fancy-button--disabled {}